Triple-T/gradle-play-publisher/README.md

                   + - [sevenInchScreenshots]
                   |
                   + - [tenInchScreenshots]
+                  |
+                  + - [tvBanner]
+                  |
+                  + - [tvScreenshots]
 ```

-Note: The plugin currently does not enforce the correct size and file type.
+Note: The plugin does not enforce the correct size and file type.
 If you try to upload invalid files, the Google API will fail with a detailed error message.

 Note: We still have some issues when you change the images in those folders.
 For now you should do a full rebuild whenever you change them.